 To be eligible, the campaigns or PR initiatives you are highlighting must have taken place (either in part or in full) between January 1, 2017, and June 30, 2018.
 Some of the work must have occurred during this time, but it’s not necessary for it to be completed during the eligibility period.
 However, a program nearing its completion that can be evaluated against initial objectives tends to have a better chance of winning.

 All university and high school students who were enrolled in the 2017-2018 academic year are invited to enter.
 Student projects may also be submitted by a teacher or advisor, or students may submit an entry as a group.

 Entry Fees and Deadlines

 $45 RPRS Member (with discount code provided via email to current members)

-We are pleased to offer electronic-only submissions in 2017.
+We are pleased to offer fully-digital submissions in 2018.
 No paper submissions!
-All entries must be submitted via our online form to be considered.
+All entries must be submitted via our online platform to be considered.
 Entries should be submitted as one single PDF with the name of the company and the category to which you would like to be considered in the file title.
 For example “FWV_FacebookCampaign_RPRSAwards.pdf”

 Supporting materials referenced in the summary should be in the final submission PDF.

 Make sure to include a 100-word summary that will be used at the RPRS Awards Banquet in the case that you receive an award.

 Double check you have these items before submitting to the Sir Walter Raleigh Awards: